-Farmer D and farmer E managed both breeding and fattening operations.
-The former fed pigs with rice liquor residues, rice bran, and compound feed while the latter fed them without rice liquor residues.
+Farmer D managed both the breeding and fattening operations.
+The farmer fed pigs with rice liquor residues, rice bran, and compound feed.
 Table 3 shows the production costs and sales in the breeding stage.
 Farmer D grew a total of 28 piglets from 3 mother pigs (sows).
 Nine of them were sold as piglets; 11 were fattened as hog for sales; 2 females were grown to be sows, while 6 died before weaning.
-For the breeding stage, the feeding cost for sows and piglets shared 77% of the total breeding cost at 744,000R.
-The sales of 9 piglets gained a profit of 801,000R in breeding stage.
-Farmer E grew a total of 20 piglets from two sows.
-Thirteen of them were sold as piglets while 7 were fattened.
-The feeding cost at the breeding stage shared 83.1% of the total breeding cost at 1,423,000R.
-The sales of 13 piglets gained a profit of 1,677,000R.
-The above breeding cost per head could be considered as piglet cost per head at fattening stage in Table 2.

-In the fattening stage (Table 2), the total cost of farmer D was 2,783,000R for 11 fattened pigs.
+For the breeding stage, the feeding cost for sows and piglets shared 77% of the total breeding cost at 744,000 R. The sales of 9 piglets gained a profit of 801,000 R in breeding stage.
+In the fattening stage (Table 2), the total cost of farmer D was 2,783,000 R for 11 fattened pigs.
 In addition, for the feeding cost and piglet cost were 85.9% and 13.4% respectively of the total cost.
 No medicines and vaccines were used during the fattening stage.
-All 11 fattened pigs were sold at 7,800R/kg with 63 kg of each body weight and generated a profit of 2,638,000R.
-On the other hand, the total cost of Farmer E was 3,104,000R for 7 fattened pigs for 4 months fattening period.
+All 11 fattened pigs were sold at 7,800 R/kg with 63 kg of each body weight and generated a profit of 2,638,000 R.

+Farmer E also managed both the breeding and fattening operations.
+The pigs were not fed with rice liquor residues.
+As shown in Table 2, 20 piglets were grown by farmer E from two sows.
+Thirteen of them were sold as piglets, while the remaining seven were fattened.
+The feeding cost at the breeding stage was 83.1% of the total breeding cost of 1,423,000 R. The profit from the 13 piglets sold was 1,677,000 R. The breeding cost per head could be considered as the piglet cost per head at the fattening stage in Table 2.
+The total cost of Farmer E was 3,104,000 R for 7 fattened pigs for 4 months fattening period.
 The feeding cost and the piglet cost were 83.6% and 16.0% respectively of the total cost.
-The 7 pigs were sold at 8,500R/head with 59 kg body weight and gained a profit of 393,000R.
+The 7 pigs were sold at 8,500 R/head with 5 kg body weight and gained a profit of 393,000 R.

-Profitability Among Different Management Styles
+Profitability among Different Management Styles